gih6/CS1660_Final_Project/README.md

 1. Followed Steps found here to get the json key: https://cloud.google.com/docs/authentication/production
 2. Used this as a resource as well: https://www.tabnine.com/code/java/classes/com.google.auth.oauth2.GoogleCredentials

+Note: MainJFrame.java was used with NetBeans that auto generates a large portion of the code to create the GUI

 Can see in code would throw an error if cannot connect to correct credentials.
 Note the JSON file itself is still locally stored on my computer.